MicrosoftDocs/SupportArticles-docs/support/sql/admin/stats-only-db-script.md

 1. Right-click the database, point to **Tasks**, and then click **Generate Scripts**.

-1. In the Script Wizard, verify that the correct database is selected.
+1. In the script wizard, verify that the correct database is selected.
 Click to select the **Script entire database and all database objects**, and then click **Next**.

 1. In the **Choose Script Options** dialog box, click on the **Advanced** button to change the following settings from the default value to the value that is listed in the following table.